ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 **Rule availability (activation conditions)**
 These settings determine whether the rule is eligible for evaluation:

-- **Is Active** – indicates whether the rule is currently enabled.
+- **Active** – indicates whether the rule is currently enabled.
 Only active rules are considered by the system.

 - **From Date / To Date** – optional start and end dates that define a period during which the rule is valid.
 Useful for setting temporary or seasonal rules.